| MapsThese maps are here to provide a sense of spatial scale and to

 lake trout and how far spread the species impact can be felt in

+the lake.
 3).
 This graph is from 1994 and many more lake trout have since

 been caught.